tadejmagajna/TensorMouse/README.md

 # TensorMouse
 Control your mouse cursor by moving objects in front of webcam using Tensorflow Object Detection API

-TensorMouse allows you to control your cursor by moving a random objects (like cups, apples or bananas) in front of webcam to move your cursor as a replacement for mouse or touchpad.
+TensorMouse allows you to control your cursor by moving random objects (like cups, apples or bananas) in front of webcam to move your cursor as a replacement for mouse or touchpad.

 Tensorflow Object Detection API trained on the COCO dataset supports up to 90 different types of objects that can be used to move the cursor.